 Tel Be'ersheva National Park

-The tel of Tel Sheva, also known as Tel Be’er Sheva, is located in the Tel Be’er Sheva National Park.
-It is about 2½ miles east of the modern city of Beersheba on a hill surrounded by two streams, Nahal Hebron and Nahal Be’er Sheva.
-It is close to the new Bedouin town of Tel Sheva, known in Arabic at Tell es-Seba.
-Many of the buildings on the tell have been partially reconstructed, and it is not difficult to imagine what this desert Judean fortress would have looked like thousands of years ago.
+The tel in the Tel Be’er Sheva or Tel Sheva National Park is located about 2½ miles east of the modern city of Beersheba on a hill surrounded by two streams, Nahal Hebron and Nahal Be’er Sheva, and close to the new Bedouin town of Tel Sheva, known in Arabic at Tell es-Seba.
+It was also strategically situated at a junction of main roads — eastward to the Judean Desert and Dead Sea, northward to Jerusalem, westward to Gaza, and southward to the center of the Negev.
+Many of the buildings on the tel have been partially reconstructed, and it is not difficult to imagine what this Judean desert fortress would have looked like thousands of years ago.

-This tell is thought to be the site of biblical Be’ersheba.
-The expression “from Dan to Beersheba” tells us that Be’ersheba was at the southern limit of the Jewish kingdom (although King Solomon also conducted trade from Etzion Geber, now known as Eilat).
-This was therefore a border fortress and would have protected the kingdom against Amalekites and Midianites to the south, and later in history against Nabateans and Arabs.
+This tel may be the site of the biblical Be’ersheba.
+The expression “from Dan to Be’ersheba” indicates that Be’ersheba was at the southern limit of the Jewish kingdom in the monarchal period, although King Solomon also conducted trade from Etzion Geber, now known as Eilat.
+It was a border fortress and protected the kingdom against Amalekites and Midianites to the south, and later in history against Nabateans and Arabs.
+It was not the only fortress in the Negev and there were numerous small outposts at the time of King Uzziah for example.

 Directions: Enter “Tel Be’er Sheba” into Waze.